Why Workshops by Bryce Hedstrom?

 STORIES WORTH RE-TELLING: How to Teach with Jokes

 Jokes are mini stories that people like to tell and hear again and again.
 Using a good joke is an effective way to deliver comprehensible input in a TPRS® classroom because jokes are inherently interesting and can stand up to re-telling.
 Jokes also often have simple vocabulary, bare-bones language, which can be easily adapted to fit varying student comprehension levels.
-Workshop attendees will learn how to adapt jokes as stories.
-How to stretch out a joke, and tell it slowly while still keeping student attention will be explained and modeled.
-Participants will practice with their colleagues to develop the skills to help their students to speak and understand more of the target language.
-Examples in Spanish.
+Workshop attendees will learn:

 STORIES WORTH RE-TELLING: How to Teach with Legends